NickMcConnell/AngbandPlus/readme_eng.txt

   cp src/hengband .

   Substitute the version number to x.x.x.
-  You must add both options --disable-japanese for english version.
+  You must add --disable-japanese option for english version.

   then try
   ./hengband -- -n